nathaniel-hudson/nathaniel-hudson.github.io/_pages/about.md

     <p>5730 S Ellis Ave</p>
     <p>Chicago, IL 60637</p>

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-I am a computer scientist, currently serving as a *Postdoctoral Scholar* at [Globus Labs](https://labs.globus.org/) out of the University of Chicago's Department of Computer Science.
+I am an _Assistant Professor of Computer Science_ at the Illinois Institute of Technology.

-A high-level description of my research is the design of systems for serving AI on edge computing infrastructure — i.e., *Edge Intelligence* (EI) — for smart city applications.
+A high-level description of my research is the design of systems for serving AI on edge computing infrastructure — i.e., _Edge Intelligence_ (EI) — for smart city applications.
 More specifically, my research centers around challenges related to resource limitations available at the edge for supporting EI.
 Trade-offs between latency, accuracy, resource usage, etc. are common themes in my work.

 Some areas of study my research touches include (but are not limited to):

-* federated learning
+- federated learning
-* service placement and request scheduling
+- service placement and request scheduling
-* lossy compression techniques
+- lossy compression techniques
-* social mining
+- social mining
-* modeling of information diffusion processes
+- modeling of information diffusion processes
-* interdependent and complex networks
+- interdependent and complex networks
-* cyber-physical systems
+- cyber-physical systems

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.